elastic/integrations/packages/cylance/docs/README.md

 # Cylance integration

-This integration is for Cylance device's logs.
+This integration is for [Cylance devices'](https://docs.blackberry.com/en) logs.
 It includes the following datasets for receiving logs over syslog or read from a file:

 - `protect` dataset: supports CylanceProtect logs.

 ### Protect